Skip to main content

 First you send a guarantee payment to your collateral account at Bank 131, which is specified in the contract.
 After that, the Bank can execute your payout orders, provided that the account has enough funds for the transfer, including the fee.

-You can manage payouts only using our API.
 Regularly check the balance of your collateral account using the wallet/balance method.
 If the balance is low, top it up in advance.

 Escrow account

-Learn more about the escrow account
+Learn more on working with the escrow account

 Processing, transferring, and storing card details